nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/resources-compatibility.md

         date: '2013-11-12 19:09'
         message: ''
         version: '1'
 ---

 {{! excerpt}}

-The&nbsp;[Resources Compatibility addon](https://connect.nuxeo.com/nuxeo/site/marketplace/package/resources-compat) provides backward compatibility with web resources (icons, JavaScript, ...) that have been removed from the previous LTS release of Nuxeo Platform.
+The [Resources Compatibility addon](https://connect.nuxeo.com/nuxeo/site/marketplace/package/resources-compat) provides backward compatibility with web resources (icons, JS, etc.) that have been removed from the previous release of Nuxeo Platform.
 {{! /excerpt}}

 It requires no specific installation steps.
 It can be installed like any other package&nbsp;[from the Marketplace or from the Admin Center]({{page page='installing-a-new-package-on-your-instance'}}).